lycwed/pixi-form/README.md

 This plugin is based on mwni.io TextInput PIXI plugin.

+# Installation

+Created with PIXI v5.3.9.

+`npm i -S pixi-form`

+# What's new !?

 Includes now :

-`PIXI.form.TextInput` to generate input `PIXI.form.TextInputStyles` to generate styles for input
+- `PIXI.form.TextInput` to generate input
+- `PIXI.form.TextInputStyles` to generate styles for input

 I introduce: